MatthewEdge/react-webpack-starter/README.md

 Webpack Configuration is done a la [https://github.com/jake-wies/webpack-hotplate](https://github.com/jake-wies/webpack-hotplate)

-`webpack.parts.js` defines each section of configuration (CSS, JS, plugins, etc) based on the value of `process.env.NODE_ENV`.
+`webpack.parts.js` defines each section of configuration (CSS, JS, plugins, etc) for each environment (develop/production in this case).

 `webpack.config.js` then merges the appropriate config pieces together to form the final config file